B0lg0r0v/Elixir/README.md

 ## To-Do

-- [x] Create a ASN database function in order to always have the latest ASNs.
+- [x] Create an ASN database function in order to always have the latest ASNs.
 - [ ] Create an output function..
 - [ ] Optimize the subdomain enumeraion function.
 - [ ] Enhance the NMAP integration with possibility of giving a custom NMAP command as an argument.